 You and your dental staff may need to act quickly to safeguard yourselves, your patients or your community following a natural or man-made emergency.
 Emergencies are mainly local in nature and can result from mudslides, earthquakes, fires, hurricanes, avalanche, floods and tornadoes or from non‑natural incidents involving transportation accidents, power failure, gas leaks, structural collapse, detonated bombs, chemical spills, radiation release from a nuclear power station or from bodily harm and trauma caused by workplace violence.

-The ADA has compiled several resources for our members affected by recent hurricanes and tropical storms.
+The ADA has compiled the following resources for our members affected by hurricanes and tropical storms:

 The basics of an Emergency Action Plan